 - Selling the required WIC foods and infant formulas at competitive prices

 S.C WIC Authorized Product List (APL)

-The South Carolina WIC Program Authorized Product List (APL) has been made available for vendor/retailer review.
-If you have questions, concerns, or would like items removed from the list, please send us an email at email@example.com.
+The South Carolina WIC Program Authorized Product List (APL) has been made available for vendor/retailer review (last updated January 25, 2021).
+If you have questions, concerns, or would like items removed from the list, please send us an email at firstname.lastname@example.org.